jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 ## Running from a Docker container

 A Docker container helps to automatically build your running environment and isolate changes, all in just a few simple commands!
-You can run this trading model in headless model remotely.
+You can run this trading model in headless model remotely with the following steps:

 - Ensure your machine has docker and docker-compose installed.
 Build a running image:

         docker-compose build

 - Update the parameters in `docker-compose.yml`.
-I've set the `TWS_HOST` value in my environment variable.
+I've set the `TWS_HOST` value in my environment variables.
 This is the IP address of my remote machine running TWS.
-Or, you can just key in the value directly there.
+Or, you can just manually enter the IP address value directly there.
 Then, run the image as a container:

         docker-compose up